 God couldn’t have placed that gift of courage, public speaking, writing, singing, dancing, teaching, helping or listening in you if He didn’t believe you are worth it.
 He also knew that the natural gift is worthy of you.

-Let me break this down in real life examples.
+Let me break this down with simple questions.

 Imagine if David believed fear and ran away from gigantic Goliath, would he have married the King Saul’s daughter?
 (1 Samuel 18: 26 – 28)